Bo Hart: St. Louis Cardinals

 Hart made his Major League Baseball debut with the St. Louis Cardinals on June 19, 2003.
 He broke a major league record (previously held by Kirby Puckett) when he hit .460 in his first ten games with St. Louis, making his first month in the majors among the best debut months for a player in major league history.
 Hart's batting average remained above .300 until August 14, 2003, and he finished the season with 82 hits and a .277 average.
 After the first month of the 2004 season, Hart was assigned to the minor leagues.

 Post-MLB career

 On February 10, 2006, Hart signed a minor league contract with the Colorado Rockies with an invitation to spring training, but did not make the major league club.
 Hart then played a portion of the 2007 baseball season with the Lancaster Barnstormers, where he hit .245 with 12 RBI and 2 home runs in 98 at bats.
 On June 15, 2007, he signed a contract with the Chicago Cubs and joined the clubs' Triple-A affiliate in Iowa.
 On July 16, 2007, Hart was traded to the Baltimore Orioles and assigned to their Triple-A team.

 2008 season

 In his last professional season, Hart played part of 2008 with the Schaumburg Flyers of the independent Northern League.
 He was released on July 17, 2008.
 He later signed with the Kansas City T-Bones of the Northern League on July 20, 2008.

-After baseball

-Hart is now working for TEKsystems, an IT staffing and services company, in Memphis, Tennessee.